mboljen/bingdaily/README.md

 + `-s size`

-  Set font size of wallpaper title added as annotation to the bottom of the wallpaper.
+  Sets the font size of the wallpaper title added as annotation to the bottom of the wallpaper.
 The default is `0` to not include any description.
-[ImageMagick](https://www.imagemagick.org/) is required.
+This feature requires  [ImageMagick](https://www.imagemagick.org/) version 6.3.2 or later.
 The value `size` can be set to one of the following:

-  + Positive values larger than `1` are interpreted as absolute values in pixels.
+  + Positive values larger than `1` are interpreted as absolute integers in pixels.
-  + Positive values smaller than `1` are applied as scaling factors to the detected image height.
+  + Positive values smaller than `1` are applied as scaling factor to the image height of the Bing wallpaper.
-  + Positive values with trailing percentage sign are applied to the image height.
+  + Positive values with a trailing percentage sign are applied to the image height of the Bing wallpaper.

 + `-y`